-One of the most important goals of the Greene-Dreher Historical Society is to tell the stories of our community.
-From 1984 to 2020 we published The Greene Hills of Home, a quarterly journal that featured oral histories and first-person accounts and carefully researched articles about our past.
-Beginning in 2021 our quarterly newsletter, Echoes From the Hills, continues that tradition with articles of historical interest as well as Society news and events.
-A selection of previously published articles is presented here.
+One of our most important goals is to tell the story of our community.
+From 1984 to 2020 we published The Greene Hills of Home, a quarterly journal that featured oral histories, first-person narratives and carefully researched articles about our past.
+Beginning in 2021 our newsletter, Echoes From the Hills, continues that tradition with articles of historical interest as well as Society news and events.
+A selection of new and previously published articles is presented here.

 On Watch at Gould's Fire Tower

 Gould's Fire Tower, one of the first in the state, was erected on Hause Hill in 1922.
 At “Stories from the Past” in 2015, L. Webster Gilpin talked about his great-grandparents, pioneer settlers of Angels, upon whose land the structure was built, and his great-uncle William Hause (1881-1974) who served as Pennsylvania’s Forest Fire Warden at Gould's Tower for more than 30 years.

 A daughter recalls Mary Berlin Christman and her lifelong dedication to caring for people, first as a surgical nurse at Hahnemann Hospital in Scranton, and later as the wife of a country doctor working alongside her husband in his medical practice in Newfoundland.